 What happens during subtalar arthroscopy?

 Arthroscopy is very often performed as a day case with the patient under general anaesthetic.
 Sometimes it is performed using local anaesthetic and light sedation.
-The procedure usually takes about 30 to 45 minutes.

 Your surgeon will make several small incisions (cuts) in your ankle.
 They will insert a tiny camera through one of the incisions to examine any problems in the area.
-They will insert other instruments to wash out any loose material caused by wear and tear of the joint surfaces and remove any bone spurs or swelling of the lining of your ankle joint.
+They will insert other instruments to wash out any loose material caused by wear and tear of the joint surfaces, and remove any bone spurs or swelling of the lining of your ankle joint.
 They may be able to make small repairs to torn cartilage through the small incisions.
 Your surgeon will close the incisions with stitches or steri-strips.
 Your ankle may be bandaged.

 Going home after subtalar arthroscopy